dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 1. `columns` let's you define one or more columns, including the data types, nullability, and other hints.
 The column definition is a `TypedDict`: `TTableSchemaColumns`.
-In the example below, we tell `dlt` that column `tags` (containing a list of tags) in the `user` table should have type `json`, which means that it will be loaded as JSON/struct and not as a child table.
+In the example below, we tell `dlt` that column `tags` (containing a list of tags) in the `user` table should have type `json`, which means that it will be loaded as JSON/struct and not as a separate nested table.

   ```py
   @dlt.resource(name="user", columns={"tags": {"data_type": "json"}})